TwoCanPlugIn/TwoCanPlugIn/README.md

 sudo ip link set up slcan0

-The Linux Log File Reader automagicallyâ„¢ detects the four supported log file formats.
+The Linux Log File Reader automagically™ detects the four supported log file formats.

 In addition, NMEA 2000 frames may be logged by the plugin.
-By default they are written using the TwoCan format and are written to the user's home directory and named using the following convention: twocan-YYYY-MM-DD_HHmmSS.log.
+Prior to Version 1.5 only the raw TwoCan log format was supported.
+With Version 1.5 the following formats are supported: TwoCan Raw, Canboat, Candump, Yacht Devices and Comma Separated Variable (CSV).
+All log files fils are written to the user's home directory and named using the following convention: twocan-YYYY-MM-DD_HHmmSS.log.

-The current release, version 1.4 allows TwoCan to be configured to actively participate on the NMEA 2000 network, claiming an address, sending heartbeats and responding to a few requests (such as product information).
+From version 1.4 onwards, the TwoCan plugin may be configured to actively participate on the NMEA 2000 network, claiming an address, sending heartbeats and responding to a few requests (such as product information).
 Please note that this is not fully tested and may interfere with the correct functioning of the NMEA 2000 network.
 If any problems occur, disable the active device functionality and if possible, file a bug report.

-If using the active device feature in version 1.4 please be aware of the following:
+If using the active device feature in versions 1.4 & 1.5 please be aware of the following:

 For Linux (or I should more correctly say for Raspbian), the WaveShare CAN hat functions correctly, but requires the additional following command: